• Home

 2. Startpage (or ixquick) – Startpage searches google for you, then returns the results to you.
 This way, google never knows who you are and can’t track you.
 Good for people that can’t give up the google search entirely.

 3. Bing – Then Microsoft tracks you, but at least it isn’t Google.
-Plus, the Bing search engine is very quickly becoming better than Google anyway, when you consider Google’s altering of search algorithms.
+Plus, the Bing search engine is quickly becoming better than Google anyway, when you consider Google’s altering of search algorithms.

 Advanced users can give Yacy a try.